 - Margaret, William's mother, met the same fate after moving to Glenar Castle.
 Mr. Buxton just can't take a break...

 - Despair Event Horizon: After being attacked by a flying bomber, Jane realizes that flying machines can also be instruments of death.

 - Disney Villain Death: Morillire and several guards end up being thrown out of Harry Killer's airplane when the latter accidentally opens a hole in its wall with his super weapon.

-- Domestic Abuser: The unnamed overbearing woman during episode 5, who falsely accused Jane and Banchi of stealing her brooch.
+- Domestic Abuse: The unnamed overbearing woman during episode 5, who falsely accused Jane and Banchi of stealing her brooch.
 When Jane reveals that her pet duschehound was the culprit, the woman began throwing fruit at it, then attacked Banchi for trying to defend the poor pooch.
 This finally spurred her Henpecked Husband to action, by striking her across the cheek and calling her out on her callus behavior.
 She walks away stunned, but by the end of the episode, Jane saw that she had given him a blackeye and a swollen jaw in retaliation.

 - Due to the Dead: After finding the remains of the members of a previous expedition, Jane insists on giving them a proper burial.
 Despite needing to press forward with their search for Neo City, Barsac and his men comply.

 - Empire with a Dark Secret: Neo-City, which appears, at first glance, as a shining exemple of progress, was founded on the enslavement and the robbing of the neighbouring communities.